All Things Political

 Management Executive Earnings

-Top executives are among the highest paid workers in the U.S. economy.
-However, salary levels vary substantially depending on the level of managerial responsibility; length of service; and type, size, and location of the firm.
-For example, a top manager in a very large corporation can earn significantly more than a counterpart in a small firm.
+Top executives are among the highest paid workers in the United States.
+However, salary levels vary substantially, depending on level of executive responsibility; length of service; and type, size, and location of the firm, organization, or government agency.
+For example, a top manager in a very large corporation can earn significantly more than the mayor of a small town.

-Median annual earnings of general and operations managers in May 2004 were $77,420.
-The middle 50 percent earned between $52,420 and $118,310.
+Median annual wages of general and operations managers in May 2008 were $91,570.
+The middle 50 percent earned between $62,900 and $137,020.
 Because the specific responsibilities of general and operations managers vary significantly within industries, earnings also tend to vary considerably.
-Median annual earnings in the industries employing the largest numbers of general and operations managers in May 2004 were:
+Median annual wages in the industries employing the largest numbers of general and operations managers were as follows:

-In addition to salaries, total compensation often includes stock options, dividends, and other performance bonuses.
-The use of executive dining rooms and company aircraft and cars, expense allowances, and company-paid insurance premiums and physical examinations also are among benefits commonly enjoyed by top executives in private industry.
+In addition to salaries, total compensation for corporate executives often includes stock options and other performance bonuses.
+Among other benefits commonly enjoyed by top executives in private industry are the use of executive dining rooms and company-owned aircraft and cars, access to expense allowances, and company-paid insurance premiums and physical examinations.
 A number of chief executive officers also are provided with company-paid club memberships and other amenities.
+Nonprofit and government executives usually get fewer benefits.

 To report a broken link or to suggest a new site for our online resource guide, please Contact Us.